mallen5311/scratch/README.md

 # scratch
-sandbox of experiments, code exercises, and justtryingsomethings
+sandbox of experiments, code exercises, and "justtryingsomething"s